Shane Mumford: Greater Western Sydney (2014–2017, 2019–2021)

 In 2018, Mumford took the position of ruck coach with GWS before coming out of retirement as a supplemental selection.
 In 2019, he played a total of 20 games for GWS during the home and away season and all finals matches, including the Grand Final loss to Richmond.

 Personal life

 Mumford is married to Eva Konta, the sister of British tennis player Johanna Konta.
-The pair have two children.
+The pair have three children.

 Post AFL

 After retiring, Shane became a ruck coach and an ambassador at the GWS Giants.

-On 21 October 2018, video emerged of Mumford snorting a white substance, believed to be Cocaine.
+On 21 October 2018, video emerged of Mumford snorting a white substance, believed to be cocaine.
 GWS released a statement saying they would support Shane and treat the issue as a health problem.
 GWS stated the events occurred when Mumford succumbed to a season ending injury in 2015.